About this Website

 Scope and organization

-The site is divided into a blog containing short posts with news (revised only in case they contain errors), pages with content of longer term usefulness (updated as needed) and galleries with “cookbook” style collections of use examples for my R packages (also updated as needed).
+The site contains short posts with news (revised only in case they contain errors), pages with content of longer term usefulness (updated as needed) and galleries with “cookbook” style collections of use examples for R and R packages (also updated as needed).

-In the blog I publish news related to the use of R in the analysis and acquisition of data in the field of photobiology as well as in relation to data analysis and plotting in general.
+In the site I publish contents related to the use of R in the analysis and acquisition of data in the field of photobiology as well as in relation to data analysis and plotting in general.
 Most frequently, blog posts describe updates to R packages.
-I take a very broad view of photobiology, so anything useful to a photobiologist is within scope.
-This includes analysis of data that is in the realm of radiation meteorology and climatology, and even geophysics.
+Overall contents is related to photobiology, agriculture, radiation meteorology and climatology, and data analysis and data visualization.
 Contributions from anybody are warmly welcome, but acceptance is at the discretion of the editor.

 How the site is built and served

-For nearly 10 years the site has been based on WordPress which dynamically serves pages built from the content of a data base.
-In this new incarnation the pages in the site are static, served from files generated off-line using Quarto.
+For nearly 10 years the (https://www.r4photobiology/) web site was hosted on a WordPress server that dynamically serves pages built from the content of a data base.
+Currently the pages in the site are static, served from files generated off-line using Quarto.
 Quarto converts Rmarkdown encoded source files into an HTML website.
-The rendering chain is based on R, knitr, and Pandoc.
+The HTML rendering chain is based on R, knitr, and Pandoc.
+The markdown sources can include code chunks that are run when the site is rendered into HTML.

 Citing posts and pages